 The Impact on Culture

-The taboo that surrounds #Periods is making life unpredictable and tough!
+The taboos that encompass #Periods are making life dubious and tough!

 - 45% of Indian women consider it to be an abnormal condition